Table Topics Evaluator

 At the Meeting

-• Arrive in good time and sit where you have a good view of the speakers but can also judge how they will be perceived by the whole room.
+- Arrive in good time and sit where you have a good view of the speakers but can also judge how they will be perceived by the whole room.

-• Prepare a brief evaluation of each speaker.
+- As the table topics take place, make notes and prepare a brief evaluation of each speaker.
 Normally this should be based on the Commend; Recommend; Commend format.

-• The number of speakers each evening can vary but the time-slot is normally unchanged so the level of detail given to each speaker will need to be adjusted accordingly.
+- The number of speakers each evening can vary but the time-slot is normally unchanged so the level of detail given to each speaker will need to be adjusted accordingly.

-• You will be called to the stage by the Toastmaster – shake his/her hand to take control of the stage.
+- You will be called to the stage by the Toastmaster – shake his/her hand to take control of the stage.

-• Greet the audience by saying “Mr/Mme Toastmaster, fellow Toastmasters and most welcome guests…”
+- Greet the audience by saying “Mr/Mme Toastmaster, fellow Toastmasters and most welcome guests…”

-• When you have finished, shake hands with the Toastmaster.
+- When you have finished, shake hands with the Toastmaster.